efeefe/is/pages/concepts/06.reuse-commons/item-opendott.md

 ![Reuse Commons](reuse-commons-hz.png)

 Reuse Commons is a multi-stakeholder local body governing the reuse of discarded materials.
-It integrates reuse cabins, municipal lost and found services, community reuse initiatives (repair cafes, redistribution projects), tracking of donations.
+It integrates [transformation labs](../transformation-labs), reuse cabins, municipal lost and found services, community reuse initiatives (repair cafes, zero waste and material redistribution projects), [reuse bins](../reuse-bin) and [reuse datasets](../reuse-dataset).

 #### Potential members

-- Citizens / households
+- Citizens / households.
  - Donating / Selling goods to the commons and being able to track their destination / social impact.
  - Having access (affordable prices / donation schemes) to trusted second-hand goods.
 Access to their provenance and individual history.
  - Possibility: reward donors with credits to aqcuire other goods.